 Shaken baby syndrome is a type of abusive brain injury that occurs when the infant or toddler is violently shaken by his arms, shoulder or legs.
 The repeated acceleration and deceleration force can cause hemorrhage in brain and in retina of eye.
 Sometimes there may be associated multiple fractures in long bones without any external evidence of head injury.
-When the infant is violently shaken the brain inside the skull bounces back and forth.

 Causes of Shaken Baby Syndrome:

 Shaken baby syndrome mostly occurs in infants, especially below 4 to 5 months.
+In infants the neck muscles are not strong enough and hence the baby struggles to hold his neck.

 Parents having these risk factors are more likely to abuse their infants that may result in shaken baby syndrome.